-You’ve probably used a near me search recently in a search engine.
+You’ve probably used a near-me search recently in a search engine.
 These are the searches someone makes when they are looking for a particular business or service near them.
-For instance, if you were in a new city, you might search for “restaurants near me” in a search engine at lunch time or “coffee shops near me” if you wanted your daily fix.
+For instance, if you were in a new city, you might search for “restaurants near me” in a search engine at lunchtime or “coffee shops near me” if you want your daily fix.
 Rather than search for a specific place, such as Seattle or Pike Place, you search for the general phrase “near me” and rely on Google’s search engine to determine your location.

 Are these searches becoming more common?

-These kind of searches are absolutely becoming more common.
+These kinds of searches are becoming more common.
 A quick look at Google search engine trends proves this beyond all doubt.

-Naturally, there has been a lot of talk in the SEO community about how to rank for near me queries.
+Naturally, there has been a lot of talk in the SEO community about how to rank for near-me queries.
 Like with most SEO chatter, there are some things we agree with and some things we disagree with.
-Anyone who has worked with us before knows that we like to forge our own path in the SEO world.
-That’s why below we’ll recount the general advice when it comes to ranking for near me queries and provide our own insight into what works and what doesn’t.
+Anyone who has worked with us before knows that we like to forge our path in the SEO world.
+That’s why below we’ll recount the general advice when it comes to ranking for near-me queries and provide our insight into what works and what doesn’t.
 That way, if you’re a client you can see why we aren’t doing something you may have heard of and if you are thinking about becoming a client you can see the amount of thought we put into campaigns.
-We don’t just blindly follow the general consensus.
+We don’t just blindly follow the consensus.

 Add “near me” to the title tags of your location pages

-One of the recommendations made by a number of SEOs is to add “near me” to the title tags of any location pages.
+One of the recommendations made by many SEOs is to add “near me” to the title tags of any location page.
 The idea here is to trick Google’s search engine into ranking sites for the “near me” term rather than the actual location that the user is searching from.
 We don’t believe that this is a viable tactic.
 Nor do we believe Google’s search engine will fall for this for very long.
-Rather, we recommend optimizing for the overall location in order to give websites two bites at the cherry: one for users searching for that specific location and another for users using “near me” but searching from that area.
-We trust Google’s search engine to correctly workout where a user is searching from and use that location when ranking websites.
+Rather, we recommend optimizing for the overall location to give websites two bites at the cherry: one for users searching for that specific location and another for users using “near me” but searching from that area.
+We trust Google’s search engine to correctly work out where a user is searching from and use that location when ranking websites.

 Add “near me” and popular keyword variants to the text of these pages.